cdacamar/cdacamar.github.io/_posts/2023-06-08-editor-data-structures.md

 I do not want to rehash everything that was covered in the original VSCode blog about their text buffer reimplementation, but I do want to cover why this particular version of a piece table is so interesting and what I needed to change to fill the gaps.

 The piece table that VSCode implemented is like if the traditional piece table and a rope data structure had a baby and that baby went on to out class its parents in every conceivable way.
 You get all of the beauty of rope-like insertion amortization cost with the memory compression of a piece table.
+The piece tree achieves the fast and compressed insertion times through the use of a [red-black tree (RB tree)](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) to store the individual pieces.
+This data structure is useful because its guarantees about being a balanced search tree allow it to maintain a _O(lg n)_ search time no matter how many pieces are added over time.

 There was just one tiny piece missing... the VSCode implementation does not use immutable data structures, which means that I will need to copy the entire piece tree (not the underlying data of course) in order to capture undo/redo stacks.
 So it does have _some_ of the drawback of the piece table, so let's just fix it!
 How hard could it be?  (spoilers: it was hard).

 1. <i class='fa fa-check' /> Efficient insertion/deletion.
 2. <i class='fa fa-check' /> Efficient undo/redo (almost, a tree copy is involved).
 3. <i class='fa fa-check' /> Must be flexible enough to enable UTF-8 encoding.
-4. <i class='fa fa-check' /> Efficient block-style editing.
+4. <i class='fa fa-check' /> Efficient multi-cursor editing.

 ## My Own Piece Tree

 The primary goal for implementing my own piece tree was to make it a purely functional data structure, which means the underlying view of the text should be entirely immutable and changing it would require a new partial tree.

-The piece tree that VSCode implemented uses a traditional [red-black tree (RB tree)](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
+The piece tree that VSCode implemented uses a traditional RB tree.
 After digging out my copy of [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) book again I quickly realized that trying to reimplement the RB tree described in the book as a purely functional variant was not going to be easy for two reasons:

 1. The book makes heavy use of a sentinel node which represents the NIL node but it can be mutated like a regular node, except there's only one.
 2. The algorithms in the book make heavy use of the parent pointer in each node.
 Parent pointers in purely functional data structures are a no go because a change anywhere in the tree essentially invalidates the entire tree.